- 1 236.7.1 General Provisions

 A proposal packet shall be prepared for each selected negotiator, whether distributing competitive proposals or non-competitive proposals.
 Each proposal packet should contain the following:

-- Proposal for Contract Negotiations (Form 7-8.4 (CCO RW33), with parcel number, owner, and realty appraisal format completed on the price page).
+- Proposal for Contract Negotiations (Form 7-8.4 (CCO RW33) (Form RW33 is accessible in eAgreements), with parcel number, owner, and realty appraisal format completed on the price page).

 - Right of Way Plans.